bitx/bitx-ruby/README.md

 ## Changelog

 ```
+# 0.2.0 - adds a connection object to support concurrent systems where the connection or configuration objects may change
 # 0.1.0 - adds a number of methods. introduces some breaking changes to existing methods.
   add support for public method *tickers* to get all bitx tickers
   add volume to *ticker* response to be the 24_hour_rolling_volume